kajananchinniah/Neovim-Config/README.md

 To use the fixers and linters, you should install the relevant linters and fixers (see the config file for the relevant ones).
 You also will need to install any LSPs that you want.

+### Python
-For Python, use pip3 to install the following: pyright, flake8, pylint, pylama, autoflake, autoimport, black, and isort.
+For Python fixers and linters, use pip3 to install the following: pyright, flake8, pylint, pylama, autoflake, autoimport, black, and isort.

 ## Key Features